Success of Chandrayaan-3 triumph of entire humankind: PM Modi tells Greek President Sakellaropoulou | Law-Order

 - Greece

-The success of Chandrayaan-3 is not only the victory of India, it is the triumph of the entire humankind, Prime Minister Narendra Modi told Greek President Katerina N Sakellaropoulou as he thanked the leader for her wishes on India's successful Moon mission.
+The success of Chandrayaan-3 is not only the victory of India, but it is also the triumph of the entire humankind, Prime Minister Narendra Modi told Greek President Katerina N Sakellaropoulou on Friday as she praised the country's ambitious Moon mission.

-''The findings of the data collected by the Chandrayaan-3 mission will help the entire scientific fraternity and humankind,'' Modi said.
+Modi met the president after his arrival in the Greek capital from South Africa where he attended the 15th BRICS Summit.

+The two leaders also discussed ways to further cement the India-Greece friendship.

+''This shows the respect the people of Greece have towards India,'' he said, sharing a picture of the event.

+The Ministry of External Affairs in a tweet said it is ''a special honour reflecting the strength of the India-Greece partnership''.

-Earlier, amid beats of drums and chants of 'Vande Mataram', Prime Minister Modi received a rousing welcome from the Indian diaspora, who gathered in large numbers outside his hotel in Athens.
+Earlier, amid beats of drums and chants of 'Vande Mataram', the prime minister received a rousing welcome from the Indian diaspora, who gathered in large numbers outside his hotel in Athens.

 Holding tricolour, many of them took selfies, and autographs and shook hands with the prime minister.